 Diet Strategy #5 – Decrease your added sugar and salt intake.

 The average American consumes about 40 teaspoons of sugar each day (about 600 calories) and this far exceeds what your body needs.
 The American Heart Association recommends the amount be cut to a maximum of six teaspoons (100 calories or 25 grams) a day for women and nine teaspoons (150 calories or 38 grams) for men.
 According to Robert Lustig, MD, author of Fat Chance, and a leading expert in childhood obesity at the University of California, San Francisco, School of Medicine “sugar is not just an empty calorie, its effect on us is much more insidious.
 It’s a poison by itself.”
 Dr. Lustig and colleagues have also shown, through their research, that for each additional 150 calories of added sugar consumed per day, above daily requirements, was associated with a 1.1 percent increase risk of type 2 diabetes.
 Start reading food labels and become more aware of the sugar content in everything you eat.
+There are a few great apps that you can use to help you monitor your added sugar intake like MyFitnessPal and LoseIt.
 Watch out especially for sucrose (table sugar), fructose (sugars found in fruits), and high-fructose corn syrup (HFCS), a mixture of glucose and fructose, and can be found in everything from ketchup to Gatorade.
 One study that was completed at the University of California at Davis, found adults who consumed 25 percent of their daily calories from HFCS for two weeks had increase levels of cholesterol and triglycerides, indicators of increased risk for heart disease.
 And in 2011, researchers at Georgia Health Sciences University concluded that high fructose consumption by teenagers could potentially put them at risk for heart disease and diabetes.

 The outlook doesn’t get much better when we shift our attention to daily salt intake.
 It may be hard to believe but the average person consumes more than 6000 milligrams (mg) of salt each day which is about 2.5 times the recommended amount of 2400 mg a day.
 According to the American Heart Association, individuals should “reduce their sodium intake to 1,500 mg per day and not exceed 2,300 mg per day.”
 But most of us get 1.5 teaspoons (or 8,500 mg) of salt daily.
 This translates to about 3,400 mg of daily sodium.
 It is true that your body needs a certain amount of sodium, but too much can increase blood pressure and increase the risk of heart disease and stroke.
 Eating more than 2,300 mg of salt per day could raise your blood pressure to unhealthy levels.
 If you’re someone who already has high blood pressure, your doctor may recommend that you keep your sodium intake below 1,500 mg a day.
 Finally, remember that your body only needs about 3.8 grams of salt per day so don’t be like most people and consume 7 to 8 grams a day.